The application period for the Fishman Prize is now closed. Sign up below to be notified when the 2019 application opens.

 TNTP will arrange in-person classroom observations that will take place in March and April 2017.

 A small group of finalists will be invited to an in-person interview event with a panel of judges.
 The interviews will take place in New York City.
 TNTP will cover travel costs and associated expenses.
 The judges will select up to four winners.

-This event will take place at the end of April 2016.
-Winners are typically announced a few weeks after in-person interviews.
+This event will take place in May 2017.
+Winners are announced a few weeks after in-person interviews.

 To be eligible for the Fishman Prize, an applicant must:

 - Teach at a public school (including public charter schools, BIE-operated schools, and tribal schools).

 - Teach at a school where at least 40 percent of all students are eligible for free or reduced-price lunch.

 In addition to meeting the above eligibility requirements, successful candidates must demonstrate: